nordicsmartgovernment/Pilot/README.md

 Company form - change name to "Legal form".

 Activity - Add this!
 - Sweden "4778 - Other retail sale of new goods in specialised stores"
+- Finland "4511 - Sale of cars and light motor vehicles"
+- Norway "0311 - Marine fishing"
+- Denmark "6202 Computer consultancy activities"
+- Iceland "1320 Weaving of textiles"

-Legal status -
+Legal status - Add this!
+- For all countries "No extraordinary circumstances registered."

 #### Signatory rights